 Historically, the crypto currency markets have been characterized by significant volatility in price, limited liquidity and trading volumes compared to sovereign currencies markets, relative anonymity, a developing regulatory landscape, potential susceptibility to market abuse and manipulation, compliance and internal control failures at exchanges, and various other risks inherent in its entirely electronic, virtual form and decentralized network.
 During times of market instability, we may not be able to sell our bitcoin or other digital assets at favorable prices or at all.
 For example, a number of bitcoin trading venues temporarily halted deposits and withdrawals in 2022.
 As a result, our bitcoin holdings may not be able to serve as a source of liquidity for us to the same extent as cash and cash equivalents.
 Further, bitcoin and other digital assets we hold with our custodians and transact with our trade execution partners do not enjoy the same protections as are available to cash or securities deposited with or transacted by institutions subject to regulation by the Federal Deposit Insurance Corporation or the Securities Investor Protection Corporation.
-Additionally, we may be unable to enter into term loans or other capital raising transactions collateralized by our unencumbered bitcoin and other digital assets or otherwise generate funds using our bitcoin and other digital holdings, including in particular during times of market instability or when the price of bitcoin (or certain other digital assets) has declined significantly.
-If we are unable to sell our bitcoin and other digital asset not on the raising transactions using bitcoin or our other digital holdings as collateral, or otherwise generate funds using our digital asset holdings, or if we are forced to sell our digital assets at a significant loss, in order to meet our working capital requirements, our business and financial condition could be negatively impacted.
+Additionally, we may be unable to enter into term loans or other capital raising transactions collateralized by our unencumbered bitcoin and other digital assets) has declined significantly.
+If we are unable to sell our bitcoin and other digital assets, enter into additional capital raising transactions using bitcoin or our other digital holdings as collateral, or otherwise generate funds using our digital assets are forced to sell our digital assets at a significant loss, in order to meet our working capital requirements, our business and financial condition could be negatively impacted.